dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 containers on a single host, that's how lightweight they are when compared to virtual machines.

-Starting a container takes most of the time only a couple seconds.
+Starting a container takes most of the time only a couple seconds or less.
 Usually the application or service running inside the container takes more time to start than the container itself.

 ---